NHSDigital/rap-community-of-practice/rollout-approach/thin-slice-strategy.md

     - The thin-slice is the minimal piece of functionality that allows us to build an end-to-end pipeline.
 This early phase of development is helpful for training a team and improving code quality.
 The thin-slice is therefore motivated by helping the delivery team to deliver effectively.
 It does not represent something to be delivered to customers.

         By contrast, a minimal viable product (MVP) is the most basic thing that a team could deliver to customers.
 MVP has a really peculiar meaning in the context of a pipeline migration since the 'minimal' thing to be delivered will typically be the full publication.

+- What happens if rebuilding the pipeline uncovers errors in the existing pipeline (and hence published statistics)?

+    - It is a near certainty that some minor errors will be discovered as part of any migration.
+This is particularly the case for building RAP pipelines since you are adding additional tests and safeguards to spot errors.

+        We consider this a natural and important opportunity to improve the publication.
+We sit down with the team and discuss where the issue may have arisen and how we can prevent it in the future.

+        Likewise, if there is an opportunity to make a substantial improvement to an existing publication we address that in collaboration with the team.
+We do not hold too tight to the idea of replicating historical outputs but instead aim for a pragmatic approach.

 - What happens if we discover more problems after we have moved out of the thin-slice phase?

     - You will almost certainly discover more problems after the thin-slice phase.
 Hopefully the high code quality that comes from the thin-slice phase will make it more easy to resolve the problem, e.g., by refactoring the code.

 - How would this strategy work in a situation where you were working on a brand new project, rather than migrating a legacy pipeline?